tsvetomir/Angular-Hybrid-1/README.md

 which in turn contain inside some mix of Angular.js and Angular components.

-The components are color coded, so it's easy to know which component is written in which framework: reddish is Angular.js, blueish is Angular.
+The components are color coded, so it's easy to know which component is written in which framework: orange is Angular.js, blue is Angular.

 ## Browse the code without cloning